 One of the hardest areas to reach is Variyam, a small tribal village nestled in thick forests.

 Soon he would be carrying out a host of duties to help Timor-Leste’s citizens take action against global warming.

 Sangita talks about her volunteer assignment.
 “Through the project I manage, 12 community youth volunteers implement activities and campaigns to create awareness about women self-help groups, financial literacy and youth participation in government schemes, organize blood donations and health camps.”

-The training was meant to inform, prepare, engage and make the volunteers better understand the role of UN Youth Volunteers in the context of the United Nations.
+The training is a way to inform and prepare the youth volunteers to better understand the role of UN Youth Volunteers in the context of the United Nations.

 The Governments of Korea, Ireland, Luxembourg and China are funding the volunteer assignments of these UN Youth Volunteers.
 After their training, they will serve in Myanmar, Bosnia and Herzegovina, Ethiopia, Fiji, Ghana, India, Indonesia, Kosovo, Mongolia, State of Palestine, Panama, Sri Lanka, Timor Leste, Zimbabwe, Viet Nam, Senegal, Kenya, Malawi, Tanzania, Uganda, Zambia and Thailand.

 The issue of women’s rights is a global issue.
 The status of women’s rights around the world is an important indicator of global well-being.
 Despite many successes in empowering women, numerous issues still persist in all areas of life.
 For example, Sexual and Gender-Based Violence is increasing in a variety of forms in Liberia.
 While there may be a decrease in some instances of physical domestic violence, both physical and emotional abuse continue to occur.